dlu-ch/dlb/doc/ex_context.rst

 .. exception:: ContextModificationError

-   Raised, when an :ref:`environment variable dictionary object <environment_variable_dictionary_objects>` or a helper dictionaly object is modified while its associated :term:`context` is not the :term:`active context`.
+   Raised, when an :ref:`environment variable dictionary object <environment_variable_dictionary_objects>` or a helper dictionary object is modified while its associated :term:`context` is not the :term:`active context`.

 .. exception:: WorkingTreePathError